 Of course, some fans do come with additional features, aside from the on and off buttons and a few speed settings.
 For example, some of the ones I’ll review shortly come with a remote control and a timer.
 Many of the fans on the market also support various airflow modes, and some even have ionization settings.
 So if you’re interested in some of those extra features, I’ll be sure to mention them in my reviews.

-More importantly, the fan uses a DC motor that is not only silent but also very economical since the fan operates on only 25 watts.
-At that kind of energy usage, you could have the fan running the whole night or use the timer feature.
-The timer allows you to put the fan to sleep in up to 12 hours, adjusting it by 30-minute increments.
+More importantly, the fan uses an ultra-quiet DC motor that only produces 35 dB of noise.
+It’s not only silent but also very economical since the fan operates on only 25 watts.
+At that kind of energy usage, you could have the fan running the whole night or use the timer feature to put the fan to sleep in up to 12 hours.

 The fan also has 3 airflow modes, including the normal, slumberous, and silent.
 Furthermore, you can set the speed of the machine to one of 12 speeds by using the dial near the top of the stand under the head of the fan.
 You’ll also be able to see your settings on the LED screen right above the speed dial.
 There are two buttons under the speed dial, one of which enables oscillation while the other turns on the fan itself.